Ron Johnson: Fiscal issues

 During Obama's presidency, Johnson was a fiscal hawk who called for federal spending cuts.
 He was involved in the deals to raise the debt ceiling in July 2011 and January 2013.
-Johnson said that the 2011 debate over whether to increase the US debt ceiling presented an opportunity to establish hard caps on federal spending.
-He argued that Congress could not keep raising the debt limit, and needed to prioritize spending.
+Johnson argued that Congress could not keep raising the debt limit, and needed to prioritize spending.
 Johnson called for open negotiations over the debt ceiling, saying that the closed-door talks were "outrageous" and "disgusting."
-He said that default should not have been a concern, because the government had plenty of funding to pay interest on debt, Social Security benefits, and salary for soldiers.
+He noted that default should not have been a concern because the government had plenty of funding to pay interest on debt, Social Security benefits, and salaries for soldiers.
 In January 2013, Johnson voted for the fiscal cliff agreement that reduced pending tax increases and delayed spending cuts precipitated by the 2011 debt ceiling deal.
 When asked whether he would get rid of home mortgage interest deductions (claiming mortgage interest as a tax-deductible expense), he said he "wouldn't rule it out" as part of an effort to lower taxes and simplify the tax code.

-During the Trump administration, Johnson defended tax cuts, falsely claiming that they reduced the deficit.
+During the first presidency of Donald Trump, Johnson defended tax cuts, falsely claiming they reduced the deficit.
 He voted for the Tax Cuts and Jobs Act of 2017, having conditioned his support on increasing tax cuts for pass-through companies.
 The tax cut benefited, among others, Richard and Elizabeth Uihlein and Diane Hendricks, who had contributed $20 million to Johnson's reelection campaign.

 During the economic recession that coincided with the COVID-19 pandemic, Johnson voted for the CARES Act in March 2020, but staunchly opposed further stimulus.
 In December 2020, he sought to block a bipartisan proposal to provide $1,200 in COVID-19-related stimulus checks, citing the national debt.

 In March 2021, Johnson sought to obstruct and delay passage of the American Rescue Plan Act.
 Breaking from Senate norms, he forced a 10-hour reading of the bill on the grounds that the Senate did not have enough time to read the bill.

 In August 2022, Johnson criticized the federal Social Security and Medicare programs for contributing to debt by being "on automatic pilot": "If you qualify for the entitlement, you just get it no matter what the cost"; he proposed instead to "turn everything into discretionary spending", which would result in programs needing to be approved by Congress every year.
 Johnson also called Social Security an unsustainable "Ponzi Scheme".